eq19/feed/_drafts/identition_zone.md

 [![Mystery of the First 1000 Prime Numbers](https://user-images.githubusercontent.com/8466209/225830554-007fbd06-9d7d-44e8-867d-c7b0188bf488.png)](https://www.primesdemystified.com/First1000Primes.html)

-By taking the correlation of these 11 partitions with the logical sequence of numbers we found a ***[linkage to the powers of 10](https://www.eq19.com/addition/#structure-minor-hexagons)***.
+By taking the correlation of these 11 partitions with the logical sequence of numbers there would be a ***[linkage to the powers of 10](https://www.eq19.com/addition/#structure-minor-hexagons)***.

 ```note
 It turns out that quantum string theory always destroys the symmetries of the classical string theory, **except in one special case: when the number of dimensions is 10**.
 That's why string theory works only in 10 dimensions _([Physicsforums](https://www.physicsforums.com/threads/why-is-it-necessary-to-have-11-dimensions-in-m-theory.821762/))_.